garosan/web3_notes/cyfrin/smart_contract_development/03_fund_me.md

 Exercise 💪: Implement a function `callAmountTo` using `call` to send Ether from the contract to an address provided as an argument.
 Ensure the function handles failures appropriately.

+Exercise 💪: Implement a modifier named `onlyAfter(uint256 _time)` that ensures a function can only be executed after a specified time.

+Exercise 💪: Interact with the `FundMe` contract on Remix and explore all possible outcomes that its functions can lead to.

 Question ❓: What are interfaces in Solidity and why are they helpful?
 Question ❓: What are libraries in Solidity?
 Question ❓: What are the consequences if a library function is not marked as `internal`?
 Question ❓: What are the primary differences between _transfer_, _send_, and _call_ when transferring Ether?
 Question ❓: Why is it necessary to convert an address to a `payable` type before sending Ether to it?
+Question ❓: Why is it beneficial to use `modifiers` for access control?

 ## 🛠️ Links and Resources